 Planning ahead is key here.
 Fill a bottle with water the night before, pop it in the fridge so it’s nice and cold when you wake up, and then make sure to keep it within sight.
 This will remind you to keep sipping throughout the day so you can avoid the pre-bed drinkathon.
 You can also mix things up a bit by adding things like frozen fruit or mint to your bottle too (makes the transition from mulled wine back to basics that bit easier).

 Try a new recipe

-Ta ra to that mentality I say.
+Ta ra to that mentality, I say.
 Food is to be enjoyed and instead of falling down the “I must not eat” rabbit hole, you should use this month to get back in the kitchen and try out a new recipe.
 Have a nose through your mum’s old cookbooks and give it a whirl.

 Take up journaling

 I’ll be the first to tell you that I find journaling taxing at times.
 As someone who writes for a living, you’d probably expect me to say otherwise, but it’s usually more of a chore than an enjoyable pastime for me.
-That said, writing is cathartic and while I usually don’t want to do it at the time, I always feel better for doing it afterwards.
-Putting your thoughts down on paper is a great way to vent, and, at least from my experience, really helps to release some of the pent-up agitation I may be feeling inside.
+That said, writing is cathartic and while I usually don’t want to do it at the time, I always feel better for having done it afterwards.
+Putting your thoughts down on paper is a great way to vent, and, at least from my experience, really helps to release some of the pent-up agitation you may be feeling inside.